Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Who creates the Definition of Done? (choose the best answer)

 - [ ] The Scrum Team, in a collaborative effort where the result is the common denominator of all members' definitions.
-- [ ] The Scrum Master since they are responsible for the Productivity of the Developers.
+- [ ] The Scrum Master since they are responsible for the productivity of the Developers.
 - [ ] The Product Owner since they are responsible for the Product's success.
 - [x] If it is not an organizational standard, the Scrum Team must create a Definition of Done appropriate for the Product.